philipjscott/key-controller/README.md

   }
 }

-const controller = new Controller(generator, player)
+const controller = new KeyController(generator, player)
 ```

-Your generator function will be called with the contexts that were passed to `Controller` and should return a JavaScript object containing abstract actions.
+Your generator function will be called with the contexts that were passed to `KeyController` and should return a JavaScript object containing abstract actions.

 To map keyboard controls to the actions, you call `controller.register(mycontrols)`: